-- one setting out how DGSs operating in the EU may cooperate through a European scheme to prevent risks arising from cross-border activities and protect deposits from such risks (and, if appropriate, to submit a legislative proposal); and
+- one setting out how DGSs operating in the EU may cooperate through a European scheme to manage risks inherent in cross-border activities and protect deposits from such risks (and, if appropriate, to submit a legislative proposal); and

 ii Unfair Terms in Consumer Contracts Directive and Consumer Rights Directive

-The Unfair Terms in Consumer Contracts Directive (the Unfair Terms Directive)34 requires Member States, inter alia, to enact provisions in their national laws rendering certain unfair terms in consumer contracts unenforceable.
-These are defined as contracts between a seller or supplier (meaning any natural or legal person who, in contracts covered by the directive, is 'acting for purposes relating to his trade, business or profession') and a consumer (meaning any natural person who, in contracts covered by the Directive, is 'acting for purposes which are outside his trade, business or profession').
+The Unfair Terms in Consumer Contracts Directive (the Unfair Terms Directive)35 adopted in 1993 is the original EU legislation governing terms of contracts with consumers.
+It requires Member States, among other things, to enact provisions in their national laws that would render certain unfair terms in consumer contracts unenforceable.
+Consumer contracts are defined as contracts between a seller or supplier (meaning any natural or legal person who, in contracts covered by the Directive, is 'acting for purposes relating to his trade, business or profession') and a consumer (meaning any natural person who, in contracts covered by the Directive, is 'acting for purposes which are outside his trade, business or profession').
 In particular, a term of such a contract that has not been individually negotiated is unfair (and therefore unenforceable) if, 'contrary to the requirement of good faith', it causes a 'significant imbalance in the parties' rights and obligations arising under the contract, to the detriment of the consumer'.
 An annex to the Directive contains an indicative and non-exhaustive list of terms that may be regarded as unfair.

 iii Anti-money laundering legislation